Dre Campbell Farm

 Next, carefully pour the hot water over the entrance of the ant hill outside.
 You can also pour it into any cracks from which the ants are coming.

-The boiling water will kill the ants on contact and destroy their colony, including the ant queen and larvae.
+The boiling water can kill many ants on contact and may damage parts of the colony, including larvae and nearby ants.

 However, be extremely cautious when handling and pouring the boiling water, as it can cause severe burns.